ywc668/threatdb/README.md

 $ sudo pip install redis
 $ sudo pip install netaddr
 ```
-- All Python modules will be installed on your local python, but not in splunk pyhon instance
+- All Python modules will be installed on your local Python instance, but not in Splunk Python instance
 - Open and edit this lines, if needed

 redisworker.py